 AND be able to answer yes to all of the following:

 4.)
-Organization must operate within Marion County and project must occur within Marion County.
+Organization must operate within Marion County, Florida.

 Note: At this time, Marion Cultural Alliance, Inc. will accept applications only from organizations.
 No grant awards will be given to individuals.